 Before we dive into things to do in Rhodes Old Town, you should know how this magical medieval city came to be!
 People have been living on the island for thousands of years.
 Yet, it wasn’t until the Knights of St. John arrived in 1309 that the walls were built into what you see today.

-The Knights came from all over Europe in the name of the Christian crusades.
+The Knights Hospitaller came from all over Europe in the name of the Christian crusades.
 This created a blend of cultures that is still seen today within the walls.
 Now let us take a deeper look into the ancient fortifications and what’s going on inside Rhodes Old Town!

 Entering the Walls of Rhodes Old Town